laboon/ebook/text/98_glossary_of_terms.md

 __Stress test__: A kind of __load test__ where a very high number of events are processed in a small amount of time, in order to determine how the system deals with periods of time where the system is "stressed".

-__Strict partioning__: Partitioning equivalence classes such that there is no overlap between the input values for any of them.
+__Strict partitioning__: Partitioning equivalence classes such that there is no overlap between the input values for any of them.

 __Stub__: A "fake method" which can be used in unit testing to limit dependencies on other methods and focus testing on the method under test.